Bit Adini: History

 Bit Adini was ruled by a figure called Ahuni (also referred to as Akhuni) during the mid-ninth century BC and became part of a territory that included the Neo-Hittite city Masuwari, Asmu, Dabigu, Dummetu, Kaprabu, and La'la'ru.
 Bit Adini was mentioned in ancient inscriptions such as the case of the recorded claim of Adad-Nirari II (911-891) that he received a gift of "large female monkey and small female monkey" from the city.
 Bit Adini has also exerted some degree of power and influence based on its interactions with Assyria.
 For instance, Bit-Adini - together with Babylon - supported the unsuccessful rebellion under Assurnasirpal I's reign in the states of Suhu (Suru), Hindanu, and Laqe.

 In 883, during Assurnasirpal II's rule, a figure from Bit Adini was brought in to rule the Assyrian province of Bit-Halupe after a rebellion and the killing of its governor.
 An account described how the Assyrians attacked Bit Adini by crossing the Calah region between the Tigris and Euphrates.
+Later, in 853 BCE, Aḫuni joined a broader coalition of Levantine states at the Battle of Qarqar, inflicting enough casualties to force Shalmaneser III to campaign again but not to halt Assyrian expansion.

 Ahuni, the then ruler of the kingdom, submitted and gave tribute.

 In 856-5 BC, the kingdom was conquered and absorbed into the Assyrian Empire during the reign of Shalmaneser III.